By Lambert Strether of Corrente.

 Of course, government — at least hitherto — has re-ordered prices, income steams, claims on future income streams, and capitalization generally since forever; one might even say that’s the purpose of government, its raison d’etre, at least in a capitalist society.
 However, TPP’s jurisprudential innovation is to reframe such re-ordering as “expropriation,” and to set up the ISDS to compensate the capitalists for it.
 Naked Capitalism again, with images of the text of TPP’s “Investor Clause”:

 Note that the expectation of profit is one of the characteristics of an investment.
 And what better judge of those expectations could there be than the investor?

 Can “expropriation” include state actions that damage an investors expectation of profit?
 You betcha!
-Here’s how that “direct ” wording gets teased out:
+Here’s how that “direct or indirect” wording gets teased out: